 Nat’s is one of my favorite breakfast spots.
 It’s a classic diner with a twist, serving fresh baked goods and Mexican dishes (the homemade salsa is amazing).
 You’ll love whatever you get here, but it is a popular spot, so just be prepared to wait for your table.

 Nat’s Early Bite is located at 14115 Burbank Blvd, Sherman Oaks, CA 91401.

 Blu Jam Café

 Now, the Blue Jam Café is already pretty well known, but no Sherman Oaks guide would be complete without it.
-It is nearly always packed and you can count on a bit of a wait.
-It is, however, delicious.
-Go for the chilaquiles.
+(They also have other locations around Los Angeles and in Tokyo.)
+It is nearly always packed, so count on a bit of a wait.
+It is, however, full of delicious food.
+Go for the chilaquiles or the tofu tostada.